Memory allocation

 Overview

-1. Heap space - this memory is used for allocating objects inside the Java runtime environment.
-When running the setup, you will be prompted for this value.
+1. Heap space - space for objects allocated in memory managed by the Java runtime environment.
+When running the product setup, you will be prompted to specify this value.

-2. Virtual memory - this memory is used for direct buffering.
-For performance reasons, it is allocated outside the confines of the Java runtime environment.
-It represents the remaining amount of memory.
+2. Virtual memory - direct memory allocated outside the confines of the Java runtime environment.
+It is suggested to leave 1/2 to 1/3 of memory freely available for this purpose.

-Total Physical RAM = PermGen (Program Code) + Java Heap + Virtual Memory (Direct Buffering) + OS
+Total Physical RAM = PermGen (program code) + Java heap + Virtual Memory (direct memory) + OS

 8 GIG Physical RAM Spec - Typical Server

-Assuming, the server machine with 8 Gigs of physical RAM, the following apply:
+Assuming a server machine with 8 gigabytes of physical RAM, the following apply:

 Java Heap Space: 5192MB